-This report provides a summary of monitoring activities and data analyses completed at the FORCE site up to the end of 2021.
+This report provides a summary of monitoring activities and data analyses completed at the FORCE site up to the end of 2022.
 In addition, it also highlights findings from international research efforts, previous data collection periods at the FORCE site, and additional research work that is being conducted by FORCE and its partners.
-This includes supporting fish tagging efforts with Acadia University and the Ocean Tracking Network, radar research projects, subsea instrumentation platform deployments through the Fundy Advanced Sensor Technology (FAST) Program, and a new research and development program called the VITALITY Innovation Ecosystem Activity Project.
+This includes updates on the Risk Assessment Program (RAP), subsea instrumentation platform deployments through the Fundy Advanced Sensor Technology (FAST) Program, and a research and development program called the VITALITY Innovation Ecosystem Activity Project.
 Finally, the report presents details regarding future research and monitoring efforts at the FORCE test site.

 Key updates in this report include: